h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 - `gainslift_bins <algo-params/gainslift_bins.html>`__: The number of bins for a Gains/Lift table.
 The default value is ``-1`` and makes the binning automatic.
 To disable this feature, set to ``0``.

+- **auto_rebalance**: Allow automatic rebalancing of training and validation datasets.
+Automatic rebalancing affects GBM model reproducibility on the different hardware configurations, but it is a key training performance attribute.
+This option is defaults to true (True).

 Interpreting a GBM Model
 ~~~~~~~~~~~~~~~~~~~~~~~~